Jebaitedneko/dtb-recompiler-bash/README.md

 #### 2. update label arguments [DTB]

-The `label` function defined in `run-dtb.sh` takes an existing node name as the first argument and labels it with the label you provide as second argument.
+The `label` function defined in `dtb.sh` takes an existing node name as the first argument and labels it with the label you provide as second argument.

 ## Technical Details [dtb-mod]